mn-pollinators/buzz-about/README.md

 </div align="center">

-Buzz About is a participatory simulation that teaches people about native pollinators of Minnesota. [https://www.youtube.com/watch?v=28o83phCBFM][One-minute video about Buzz About]
+Buzz About is a participatory simulation that teaches people about native pollinators of Minnesota.
+[One-minute video about Buzz About][https://www.youtube.com/watch?v=28o83phCBFM]

 Buzz About is a web app built with [Angular][] and [Firebase][].